a-synchronous/rubico/README.md

 ```

 ## any
-applies a function to each element of input, returns true if any evaluations truthy
+applies a function to each element of input parallel, returns true if any evaluations truthy
 ```javascript
 y = any(f)(x)
 ```